Rules for SSAC - Repeat-Ferrara Ring

 The Scorekeeper last approved scores for this shoot on: unknown

 Scores must be Submitted by: Tuesday, January 3, 2040 and within 30 days of being shot.

 May be considered for repeat beginning with Summer 2013

 Qualified Seasons: Winter

 Please read the SSAC General Rules, as these apply to all SSAC shoots.
 Below are the additional rules for this specific shoot.

 The target is a set of metal rings in two-inch increments, 12 to 2 inches inside diameter.
 The metal macramé rings can be found at most craft stores.
 The marshal in charge of the shooting has the option of using an equivalent target if needed.
 Solid disks of cardboard cut to the correct size may also be used.
 No center aiming point may be added to the targets.
 They must be plain rings or disks with no additional markings that could be used to aid in aiming.

 Running the shoot

-Each target is shot from 25 yards, except for Winter which is shot at 20 yards.
+Each target is shot from 20 yards.
 The targets are shot one at a time starting with the 12 inch and working down to the 2 inch.
 The archers shoot three arrows at each ring.
 To advance to the next smaller ring an archer must have at least one arrow within the current ring.
 This continues until the two inch ring is reached or no archers have hit within the current ring.
 To count, arrows must hit completely within the ring, touching the outside edge does not count.